-Analysis of the qualifications of the resident workers in the Grow South East (South East Metropolitan Region) in 2016 compared to Western Australia shows that there was a similar proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), as well as a similar proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in the Grow South East (South East Metropolitan Region) in 2016 compared to Western Australia shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 63.3% of the resident workers held educational qualifications, and 34.0% had no qualifications, compared with 63.5% and 33.7% respectively for Western Australia.
+Overall, 63.3% of the resident workers (All industries) held educational qualifications, and 34.0% had no qualifications, compared with 63.5% and 33.7% respectively for Western Australia.

-The major differences between qualifications held by the resident workers of the Grow South East (South East Metropolitan Region) and Western Australia were:
+The major differences between qualifications held by the resident workers (All industries) of the Grow South East (South East Metropolitan Region) and (Western Australia) were:

-- A larger percentage of resident workers with Bachelor or Higher degrees (29.2% compared to 27.5%)
+- A larger percentage of resident workers (All industries) with Bachelor or Higher degree (29.2% compared to 27.5%)

-The largest changes in the qualifications held by the resident workers in the Grow South East (South East Metropolitan Region) between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in the Grow South East (South East Metropolitan Region) between 2011 and 2016 were:

 - Bachelor or Higher degree (+15,165 persons)